swolemonkey/OceanView-v2/docs/onnx-promotion.md

 1. The server looks for a row in the `RLModel` table with a version that starts with `gatekeeper_primary`.
 2. It loads the model file specified in the `path` column of that row.
-3. To promote a new model, we simply update which row has the `gatekeeper_primary` prefix.
+3. To promote a new model, we update its version to use the primary naming convention, and we update the previously primary model to use the standard naming convention.

-## Model States

-Models follow a consistent naming convention:

-- `gatekeeper_primary{ID}`: The active production model that is loaded on server startup.
-- `gatekeeper_{ID}`: Normal models that are not active.
-- Each model has a numeric ID that is included in its version name for easy reference.

 ## Promotion Methods